Department responsible for the program: Institute of International, Political and Regional Studies

 For entering the Master’s program, a minimum of 60 credits is necessary from the following subject areas:

-The prerequisite of admittance into the Master’s program is for the student to have at least 30 credits.
-Missing credits must be attained as defined in the higher education institution’s Study and Exam Regulations.
+The prerequisite of admittance into the Master’s program is for the student to have at least 40 credits in the listed area based on his/her previous studies.
+Missing credits must be attained in the Master’s program as defined in the higher education institution’s Study and Exam Regulations.

 The number of credits to be completed for the Master's degree: 120 credits